Medan-webb/INSA-Cyber-Security-Group-44/README.md

 - Avoids over-reliance on automation.
 - Preserves the tester’s expertise and decision-making.
 - Ensures consistent reporting and documentation.
-- Encourages knowledge sharing within teams and the wider pentest community.
+- Encourages knowledge sharing methodologies within the pentest community.

----

 ## 2. Objectives